abhikarode/sample-ai-powered-sdlc-patterns-with-aws/all-phases/sdlc-knowledge-management/frontend/README.md

 ## License

-This project is part of the AI Assistant system and follows the same licensing terms.
+This project is part of the SDLC Knowledge Management system and follows the same licensing terms.